Global HR 11 min

 Expert move: if you’re in a meeting that you don’t need to be in and can’t contribute to, leave.
 Don’t disrupt the meeting.
 Just send a message to your manager / superior and let the person that organized the meeting know why you left.

-A link to a Google doc* is the easiest way to do this.
-Give everyone edit rights, and tell them you will only discuss things that are on the agenda.
-Do this at least a day in advance, preferably whenever you send the invite.
+The easiest way to do this is to link to a Google doc*.
+Give everyone edit rights and tell them you will only discuss items on the agenda.
+Do this at least a day before, preferably whenever you send the invite.

 Format it like this: